Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 ## Overview

+All monsters have 0 DEF.

 ### Level 4
-The 3 Level 4 monsters have 1900 ATK and share the following effect, which can be used any number of times each turn.
+The 3 Level 4 monsters have 1900 ATK and share the following non-once-per-turn effect:

-> If another card is banished (even during the Damage Step): You can Special Summon this card from your hand or Graveyard, or add this banished card to your hand.
+> If another card is banished: You can add this banished card to your hand, or Special Summon this card from your hand.

-Additionally, each has an effect to search another card upon being Summoned, which also deals damage to the player themselves.
+Each has an effect to search another card on Summon, which also deals damage to the player themselves:

-> If this card is Summoned: You can [...], and if you do, take 700 damage.
+> If this card is Normal or Special Summoned: You can [...], and if you do, take 700 damage.

 <table>
   <tr>